Hearts in the Air

 "Hearts in the Air" is a song by Swedish singer Eric Saade, featuring Swedish rapper J-Son, from Saade's second studio album, Saade Vol. 1 (2011).
 Saade co-wrote the song with Robin Fredriksson, Mattias Larsson, and J-Son along with its producer Jason Gill.
-It is a europop song, featuring guest vocals from J-Son.
+Featuring guest vocals from J-Son.
 The song was released on 3 June 2011 through Roxy Recordings, serving as the third single from the album.

 "Hearts in the Air" peaked at number two in Sweden, becoming his third top-three single in the country.
 It also managed to chart in Russia and Ukraine.
 The song has been certified gold by the Swedish Recording Industry Association (GLF) for selling more than 20,000 copies in the region.

-In 2017, Swedish electropop duo Icona Pop covered and rearranged the song as "Heart in the Air" in the eighth season of the Swedish reality television show, Så mycket bättre.
+In 2017, Swedish synth-pop duo Icona Pop covered and rearranged the song as "Heart in the Air" in the eighth season of the Swedish reality television show, Så mycket bättre.
 The version peaked at number seventy in Sweden.
 In the show, Saade recorded the cover version of the duo's 2012 song, "We Got The World".